lucasarano/GeoNorm/docs/API_VISUALIZATION_GUIDE.md

 ## Overview

 This implementation provides comprehensive visualization of all OpenAI and Geocoding API requests made during the address processing pipeline.
-The visualization system includes both real-time monitoring during processing and detailed post-processing analysis.
+The visualization system now streams progress directly into the dashboard while processing and still offers detailed post-processing analysis once the run completes.

 ## Components